White flight: Norway

 White flight in Norway has increased since the 1970s, with the immigration of non-Scandinavians from (in numerical order, starting with the largest): Poland, Pakistan, Iraq, Somalia, Vietnam, Iran, Turkey, Bosnia and Herzegovina, Russia, Sri Lanka, the Philippines, the former Yugoslavia, Thailand, Afghanistan, and Lithuania.

-By June 2009, more than 40% of Oslo schools had an immigrant majority, with some schools having a 97% immigrant share.
+The eastern part of Oslo is more mixed, with some schools up to 97% of immigrant background and in the borough of Groruddalen in 2008, the ethnic Norwegian population decreased by 1,500, while the immigrant population increased by 1,600.

 Schools in Oslo are increasingly divided by ethnicity.
 For instance, in the Groruddalen (Grorud valley), four boroughs which currently have a population of around 165,000 saw the ethnic Norwegian population decrease by 1,500 in 2008, while the immigrant population increased by 1,600.
 In thirteen years, a total of 18,000 ethnic Norwegians have moved from the borough.

 In January 2010, a news feature from Dagsrevyen on the public Norwegian Broadcasting Corporation said, "Oslo has become a racially divided city.
 In some city districts the racial segregation starts already in kindergarten."
 Reporters said, "In the last years the brown schools have become browner, and the white schools whiter," a statement which caused a minor controversy.